Ray1983-star/cybersecurity-labs/projects/README.md

 # 📁 Cybersecurity Projects Portfolio

-A collection of hands-on cybersecurity projects demonstrating offensive security techniques, detection engineering, and SIEM-based analysis.
+A collection of hands-on offensive security projects demonstrating initial access, post-exploitation, privilege escalation, and supporting detection analysis.

 Each project simulates real-world attack scenarios and includes methodology, tools used, and detection insights.